hommat/modular-monolith-store/README.md

 ## Thread safety

 Because project works fully in memory, I had to make sure that everything is thread safe.
-It was my first time working with java concurrent API, so it may not  be ideal in terms of concurrenct
+It was my first time working with java concurrent API, so it may not  be ideal in terms of concurrency